bangsluke/bangsluke.github.io/README.md

 ##### CSS Classes & Selectors
 > Remember that attributes started with .attribute are for classes, and attributes started with #attribute are for ids

 > "The difference is that CSS class applies a style to multiple elements.
 ID, on the other hand, applies a style to one unique element."
 Use classes wherever possible and try to avoid ids in the most case.
-For details on class vs ids see here: https://careerkarma.com/blog/css-class-vs-id-2/
+For details on class vs ids see [here](https://careerkarma.com/blog/css-class-vs-id-2/).

 > **Or selector (,)**: Select elements that match any selector in the list.
 If you separate CSS classes with commas, your rules are applied to all the class in the list.
 E.g. section, div { would mean apply all rules to section elements and div elements.